Sean Spicer Accidentally Reveals His Address And Phone Number

 Since Spicer’s phone number was listed right there, we called it.
 The first time it went straight to voicemail where Spicer identifies himself and ties himself to a GOP email address.
 It’s clearly his voice. …When we Googled the phone number, it popped up in a Wikileaks DNC email dump where Spicer, then chief strategist and communications director for the Republican National Committee, was asking Luis Miranda, communications director for the Democratic National Committee to hold the next debate “somewhere warm and fun.”
 At the bottom of the email, Spicer had his phone number listed.

-Mashable points out this means that not only did Spicer’s number leak well before the WHOIS data came out, he didn’t bother to change it when it did leak.
+Mashable points out this means that not only did Spicer’s number leak well before the WHOIS data came out, he didn’t bother to change it when it did leak, which is probably also true of the passwords he tweeted out a few weeks back.
 Among the slightly less embarrassing revelation is Spicer used to hawk Republican-themed ties, a business you’d think he’d revive considering who his current boss is, and that his Yahoo! email address has been subject to several different breaches.

 We’ll remind you that the Press Secretary has access to classified information.
 And that Spicer is likely far from the only member of the Trump administration who has this problem, including Trump himself.